-He ought to be used to it, having fought uphill – and very public – battles his entire life.
-To name but two: when Sharon Smith’s partner, Diane Whipple, was mauled to death in 2001 by a dog, he fought – and won – her right to file a wrongful death suit.
+Working at the center of the high-profile fight for gay and lesbian rights and marriage equality doesn’t appear to be a source of stress for Shannon Minter.
+He has fought uphill – and very public – battles his entire life.
+To name but two: when Sharon Smith’s partner, Diane Whipple, was mauled to death in 2001 by a dog, he fought–and won–her right to file a groundbreaking wrongful death suit.
 He also defended the rights of a transgender father, Michael Kantaras, in a custody battle waged entirely on Court TV.

 In 2005, Minter was one of only 18 recipients of the Ford Foundation's "Leadership for a Changing World" award.
-He was also awarded an Honorary Degree from the City University of New York School of Law, the Anderson Prize Foundation's Creating Change Award by the National Gay and Lesbian Task Force and the Distinguished National Service Award from GAYLAW, Cornell Law School’s Exemplary Public Service Award, the Unity Award from Bay Area Lawyers for Individual Freedom, the Advocacy Award from the San Francisco Bar Association, and the Justice Award from Equality California.
-Shannon also serves on the American Bar Association Commission on Sexual Orientation and Gender Identity.
+He was also awarded an honorary degree from the City University of New York School of Law, the Anderson Prize Foundation's Creating Change Award from the National Gay and Lesbian Task Force and numerous other honors.
+Shannon also serves on the American Bar Association’s Commission on Sexual Orientation and Gender Identity.

-Having created a national name for himself in the right-to-marry movement, Minter admits that the fact that he’s married to a woman raises eyebrows.
+Having created a national name for himself in the marriage equality movement as legal director with the National Center for Lesbian Rights (NCLR), Minter admits that the fact that he’s married to a woman raises eyebrows.
 But that’s because most people don’t know his own life story, which is as dramatic and courageous as some of the cases he’s represented.

-Born in a small East Texas town as a female Shannon, Minter self-identified as a lesbian in high school, college at University of Texas at Austin, and then law school at Cornell.
-It was when he was at Cornell, and interning for the NCLR, that Minter started a program to provide assistance to LGBT youth – and came to terms with his own transsexuality, although he did not have reassignment surgery until four years later.
+Born in a small East Texas town as a female Shannon, Minter self-identified as a lesbian in high school, went to college at University of Texas at Austin, and then law school at Cornell.
+It was when he was at Cornell, and interning for NCLR, that Minter started a program to provide assistance to LGBT youth.
+During this time, he also came to terms with his own transsexuality, although he did not have reassignment surgery until four years later.

 “They told me to never come home again,” he said.
 “We didn’t even speak for seven years.”